flare-labs-ltd/fasset-bots/docs/mysql.md

 3. **Grant Privileges:**
    - After creating the user, you need to grant appropriate privileges to the user.
 Use the `GRANT` statement to give permissions to the user.
 For example, to grant all privileges on all databases:
      ```sql
-     GRANT ALL PRIVILEGES ON *.* TO 'fassetbot'@'localhost' WITH GRANT OPTION;
+     GRANT ALL PRIVILEGES ON fasset_bots.* TO 'fassetbot'@'localhost' WITH GRANT OPTION;
      ```

 4. **Flush Privileges:**